WayneWu98/keyshorts/README.md

 ### What will happen if same shortcuts are hit at the same time?

 Only shortcuts will hit in the element that shortcuts registered at is focusing.
-When one shortcut was hit, other same shortcuts will be ignored.
-You can ignore one shortcut by manual to make hitting event propagate to other shortcut handlers.
+When one shortcuts was hit, other same shortcuts will be ignored.
+You can ignore one shortcuts by manual to make hitting event propagate to other shortcuts handlers.

 ### How to register global shortcuts?